devmt04/kernel-barebones/grub-boot/04-Interrupt-Descriptor-Table/README.md

    - **Machine-check exceptions**, The P6 family and Pentium processors provide both internal and external machine-check mechanisms for checking the operation of the internal chip hardware and bus transactions.
 These mechanisms are implementation dependent.
 When a machine-check error is detected, the processor signals a machine-check exception and returns an error code.

+## EXCEPTION CLASSIFICATIONS

+- **Faults** :  A fault is an exception that can generally be corrected and that, once corrected, allows the program to be restarted with no loss of continuity.
+When a fault is reported, the processor restores the machine state to the state prior to the beginning of execution of the faulting instruction.
+The return address (saved contents of the CS and EIP registers) for the fault handler points to the faulting instruction, rather than to the instruction following the faulting instruction.

+A fault is an unintentional exception detected before the instruction finishes executing. e.g, Page Fault (when required memory page isn’t in RAM), Invalid opcode (instruction doesn’t exist).

+- **Traps** : A trap is an exception that is reported immediately following the execution of the trapping instruction.
+Traps allow execution of a program or task to be continued without loss of program continuity.
+The return address for the trap handler points to the instruction to be executed after the trapping instruction.

+A trap is an exception that is intentional and occurs after the instruction completes.

+- **Aborts** :  An abort is an exception that does not always report the precise location of the instruction causing the exception and does not allow a restart of the program or task that caused the exception.
+Aborts are used to report severe errors, such as hardware errors and inconsistent or illegal values in system tables.

+An abort is a serious error that prevents the instruction (and sometimes the process) from continuing.

 ## IDT

 The Interrupt Descriptor Table (IDT) is a binary data structure specific to the IA-32 and x86-64 architectures.
 It is the Protected Mode and Long Mode counterpart to the Real Mode **Interrupt Vector Table (IVT)** telling the CPU where the Interrupt Service Routines (ISR) are located (one per interrupt vector).
 It is similar to the GDT in structure.